ndom91/freeze.nvim/README.md

 ## 🏗️ Usage

-After adding it to your plugin manager of choice and installing, you can simply call it with any keybinding you like.
+After adding it to your plugin manager of choice and installing, you can call it with any keybinding or with the `Freeze` command.

 ```lua
 vim.keymap.set("n", "<leader>f", function() freeze:exec() end)